How Can I Estimate The Cost To Build A Trailer?

 A Personal Example:

-For the top, 8″ I-Beam of a new gantry crane, I did not want to buy a full 24 foot beam.
+For the top, 8″ I-Beam of a new gantry crane, I did not want to buy a full 25 foot beam.
 (I only wanted half.)
-My local supplier did not have the size, so I bought it online, cut to my desired length.
-It cost more per foot, yet even with shipping costs it was less than a full stick ordered locally.
+My local supplier did not have the size, so I bought it online, at my desired length.
+It cost more per foot, yet even with shipping costs it was less than buying a full stick ordered locally.
 And, now I do not have an extra beam section hanging around.

 Homemade Crane At Full Height.